sreeragmanoj/study/node.md

 - In reduce(), the second parameter is the initial value of the accumulator (acc).
 The value you pass as the second argument becomes the starting value of acc.
 - What if you DON'T give a second parameter?

---Then JavaScript will:
+    -Then JavaScript will:

---take the first element of the array as the accumulator
+    -take the first element of the array as the accumulator

---start the loop from index 1
+    -start the loop from index 1

 ```const arr = [5, 3, 8, 1, 2];